marmold/packer-plugin-wim/README.md

 This project use cgo and C under the hood to create WIM images for cross platform and better performance.

+## Installation

+Currently to use the plugin with packer you need to either download latest release binary from: https://github.com/marmold/packer-plugin-wim/releases or build it from sources.

+To enable plugin in packer make sure the plugin is placed under $env:PACKER_PLUGIN_PATH if configured or in default directory path for plugins.
+For more information check: https://developer.hashicorp.com/packer/docs/plugins/install-plugins.

 ## Build

+### Windows

 To build the plugin you need a gcc compiler. go runtime +1.17 and wimlib files.

 To be able to build the plugin on Windows, install GCC compiler, for example  https://jmeubank.github.io/tdm-gcc/download/.
 For Go, follow official instructions.
-Download wimlib from https://wimlib.net/downloads.
-Extract libwim.lib and wimlib.h from archive to .\lib\devel directory as this directory is linked in cgo.
-Run `go build -x ./main.go`.
+Download wimlib from https://wimlib.net/downloads or compile it from sources.
+Make sure to place libwim.lib and wimlib.h to .\lib\devel directory as this directory is linked in cgo.
+Run `go build -x -o ./out/packer-plugin-wim.exe .`.
 For additional important information check below.

 ## Important notes